Background

 When will the awards be announced?

-All nominations will go through a stringent judging process to create a short list.
 The winners of each category will be announced at the Awards Night event at BASW UK Conference in June 2025.

 Who’s judging the awards?